 The base FHIR specification (this specification) describes a set of base resources, frameworks and APIs that are used in many different contexts in healthcare.
-However there is wide variability between jurisdictions and across the healthcare eco-system around practices, requirements, regulations, education and what actions are feasible and/or beneficial.
+However there is wide variability between jurisdictions and across the healthcare ecosystem around practices, requirements, regulations, education and what actions are feasible and/or beneficial.

 For this reason, the FHIR specification is a "platform specification" - it creates a common platform or foundation on which a variety of different solutions are implemented.
 As a consequence, this specification usually requires further adaptation to particular contexts of use.
 Typically, these adaptations specify: